e-schultz/not-a-robot-vault/PARA/Resource - topic - themes/Interviewing/Interviewing In and Technical Interviews.md

 # Interviewing In and Technical Interviews

-It also reminded me of a good article by [[@laurieontech]] - [Senior Interviews != Three Junior Interviews In a Trench Coat](https://laurieontech.com/posts/senior-interviews/) - and identifies some of the pitfalls that we can fall into when interviewing for senior roles.  ^b58c6d
+It also reminded me of a good article by [[Laurie Barth]] - [Senior Interviews != Three Junior Interviews In a Trench Coat](https://laurieontech.com/posts/senior-interviews/) [^barthSeniorInterviewsThree2020] - and identifies some of the pitfalls that we can fall into when interviewing for senior roles.  ^b58c6d

 I've made this mistake in the past myself - applying the same approach as a junior interview to a senior interview, and it just doesn't work.
 There are very different skill sets that I'm looking for.